Venkatesh200510/Todo-List/README.md

-This is a Simple JS project made using Tailwind CSS You can run this by installing tailwind css cli
+This is a Simple JS project made using Tailwind CSS.<br>
+You can run this by installing tailwind CSS CLI
+<br>Steps to Install the CLI
 1) npm install tailwindcss @tailwindcss/cli

 Create a file named input.css in src folder ->src/input.css